influxdata/docs-v2/content/influxdb/cloud/query-data/influxql.md

 {{% note %}}
-When writing to an InfluxDB Cloud bucket using the `/write` 1.x compatibility API, InfluxDB Cloud automatically creates a DBRP mapping for the bucket.
+When writing to an InfluxDB Cloud bucket using the `/write` 1.x compatibility API, InfluxDB Cloud automatically creates a DBRP mapping for the bucket that matches the `db/rp` naming convention.
 For more information, see [Database and retention policy mapping](/influxdb/cloud/reference/api/influxdb-1x/dbrp/).
 If you're not sure how data was written into a bucket, verify the bucket has a mapping.
 {{% /note %}}